-Candidates for admission to the DCJ program are required to hold a master's degree (or equivalent) from an accredited institution. \ An admission decision is based on a combination of a student's graduate academic performance, professional experience, and personal statement of intent.
+Candidates for admission to the Doctor of Criminal Justice program are required to hold a graduate degree (or equivalent) from an accredited institution.
+Two (2) years of full-time managerial or professional experience in criminal justice or related social science field is recommended.
+An admission decision is based on a combination of a student's academic performance, professional experience, and supplemental documents.